-This beautiful golden Pineapple Cake is full of pineapple flavor right down to the sweet glaze.
-Quick and easy to make using a cake mix as the base, you’ll love this perfect bundt cake for any occasion.
+This 6-ingredient Pineapple Bundt Cake is full of pineapple flavor right down to the sweet glaze.
+Quick and easy to make using a cake mix as the base, you’ll love this pineapple cake recipe for any occasion.

-Whenever you need a stunning cake for a birthday, picnic, potluck, or to serve after a delicious dinner, this Pineapple Cake is just right!
+Whenever you need a stunning cake for a birthday, picnic, potluck, or to serve after a delicious dinner, this Pineapple Bundt Cake is just right!
 It’s really simple to make and basically foolproof with my easy to follow step-by-step instructions.
+The cake is super moist and the pineapple glaze added on top just adds the perfect amount of pineapple flavor.

 - Yellow cake mix – any yellow cake mix you like will work well.